 Alena Wagnerová (b.
 1936) is a Czech-German writer and columnist.
 Since 1969 she has lived in Saarbrücken and Prague and works as a writer, translator and publisher.
 She won particular acclaim for her essay about the resistance group Předvoj, Neohlížej se, zkameníš (Don’t Look Back or You’ll Turn to Stone, 1968), and then for the novel Dvojitá kaple (The Double Chapel; German 1982, Czech 1991) and biographies of Sidonie Nádherná, Milena Jesenská and Jiří Weil.
 In the books Odsunuté vzpomínky (Expelled Memories), Neodsunuté vzpomínky (Unexpelled Memories) and A zapomenuti vejdeme do dějin (And the Forgotten Will Go Down in History) she records the oral history of Sudeten Germans.
 She is a winner of the Pelikán 2005 and Gratias Agit 2017 awards; this is her first book for child readers.

 Jitka Němečková (b.
 1963) graduated from the Technical College of Graphic Arts in Prague and worked at the Pressfoto publishing company and as an advertising graphic artist at DTP studios.
 One of her outstanding smaller works is a cycle of illustrations for the exhibition at the Visitor Centre of the Podyjí National Park.
 She created a set of 30 fine press works for the Spanish publishing house Pandora, each of which contains 25 scenes summarizing the history of Andalusia (in the pipeline).
-She contributed illustrations to the collection of fairy tales Vánoční kniha (The Christmas Book, 2012).
+She contributed illustrations to the collection of fairy tales Vánoční kniha (The Christmas Book, 2012) and also makes jewellery.

 March 2017, 44 pages

 Available material: English sample